singular-gpispace/pfd-parallel/README.md

 For the various dependencies, it is recommended to create a file that exports the various install locations as environment variables.
-For this purpose, the following command may be run at a convenient location, after which the resultant file should be edited, with the appropriate paths set for the various install locations.
+For this purpose, the following command may be run at a convenient location, after which the resulting file should be edited to specify two directory roots, one for purposes of compilation and one for installation of the code.
+While the first should typically be a fast local file system, the second must be accessible from all computation nodes to be used for running the system.

 ```bash
 cat > env_vars_pfd.txt << "EOF"